Foraging for food, fire & fibre

-This weekend workshop is an in-depth look at edible and useful plants growing in our local environment.
+This one day workshop is an in-depth look at edible and useful plants growing in our local environment.
 It's a hands-on experience where you learn how to identify, sustainably harvest and put to use a broad range of endemic and introduced plants.

 -